 A harsh startup may be, when you’re reviewing the credit card bill and are like, “You blew the budget again!
 You are SO un-be-leev-able!”.
 When you begin with criticism or sarcasm you go from neutral to negative right away and are into a disagreement.
 You do not want to do that.
 Start softly so that you can work together on resolving the problem.
 You won’t accomplish anything by attacking.

 Which came first?
-The financial satisfaction, or the good communication?
+Financial satisfaction, or good communication?
 We know that to solve any problem, the stronger your communication skills the better, so let’s look a little more closely at financial satisfaction.

 These researchers found that there is a link – the more satisfied you are financially, the higher shared goals and values you have.
 Shared goals and values means that you have negotiated your way towards aligning goals and values around spending, saving and budgeting.